jbro129/android-modding/README.md

 [Telekill](https://github.com/Rednick16/Telekill) by Rednick16 : Source code for Telekill peeps.

 [ESP Source](https://github.com/busmanl30/ESP-Source) by busmanl30 : ESP Lines and Source.

+[Among-Us-Android-ESP](https://github.com/Rev/Among-Us-Android-ESP) by Rev : A basic ESP for the game 'Among Us', made specifically for Android. .

 [esp-source-code-for-ios](https://github.com/MobeanIM/esp-source-code-for-ios) by MobeanIM : This esp code is for a box around the enemy, snap lines, distance numbers, and health bars.